Frequently Asked Questions

 What is Faculty Connections?

-- Greater integration into the teaching and learning environment at LCC.
+- Integration into the teaching and learning environment at LCC.

 - Engagement among faculty who seek to share expertise in college systems and teaching/learning pedagogy.